revblaze/AppleMusicUltra/README.md

 <sup>Email to Apple Developer Support sent: August 28, 2020.</sup>

+**Update** (November 11, 2020)

+Still no word from Apple.
+Big Sur update coming soon!
+More details to follow once I'm done grinding these tests and assignments for school.

 # Customization
 Personalize your music experience with the **Customizer**.
 User-selectable images, videos, web content and more.